Florida man attempts Guinness World Record for longest run on a treadmill

 Lester said when he learned about Mia's story, there was no hesitation it was the organization he wanted to support.

 "Mia fought hard.
-She had a courageous life for 2 years and she’s still with us and I feel her spirit with me today.
+She had a courageous life for two years and she’s still with us and I feel her spirit with me today.
 And it brings a smile to my face and a tear to my eye because without her I wouldn’t be here.
-I don’t really get anything out of doing ultra distance races but I use it as a platform to bring awareness to charities that people need to know about," said Lester.
+I don’t really get anything out of doing ultra-distance races but I use it as a platform to bring awareness to charities that people need to know about," said Lester.

 Over the next several days, the public is encouraged to stop by the gym which will be open around the clock to cheer Lester on, run alongside him or you can donate online to support Mia's Miracles.